Weastflows

 Institute’s role: Co-lead partner

-Background: Weastflows (west and east freight flows) is a €9 million project designed to help enable freight movement in North West Europe (NWE) to be more efficient and sustainable.
-Weastflows will explore and develop ICT solutions to make better use of existing infrastructure and encourage a shift from an over-reliance on road haulage to more sustainable rail, sea and inland waterway transport.
-These solutions will be piloted across a range of logistics networks to demonstrate how the new approaches can deliver real commercial benefits.
-The project aims to help the NWE region maintain its position as a competitive global freight hub and addresses the need for connected freight flows with the rest of Europe, Asia and America.
+Background: Weastflows (west and east freight flows) was a €9 million project designed to help enable freight movement in North West Europe (NWE) to be more efficient and sustainable.
+Weastflows explored and developed ICT solutions to make better use of existing infrastructure and encourage a shift from road haulage to more sustainable rail, sea and inland waterway transport.
+These solutions were piloted across a range of logistics networks to demonstrate how the new approaches could deliver real commercial benefits.
+The project also aimed to help NWE maintain its position as a competitive global freight hub and addressed the need for connected freight flows with the rest of Europe and beyond.

 Challenge: Efficient and sustainable movement of freight within Europe is vital for the social and economic well-being of the region.
-Latest EU figures show that more than 2,400,000 million tonne-kilometres of freight is moved through Europe annually and this is increasing year-on-year (Eurostat 2010).
-Despite the recession, freight transport activity continues to grow strongly and is projected to rise by 2.1% per year until at least 2030.
+EU figures show that more than 2,400,000 million tonne-kilometres of freight is moved through Europe annually and this is increasing year-on-year (Eurostat 2010).
+Freight transport activity continues to grow strongly and is projected to rise by 2.1% per year until at least 2030.
 (European Commission accessed on 24 January 2013).
-Europe’s freight network suffers from congestion and bottlenecks, especially on the roads but available capacity on other modes, particularly maritime transport, presents opportunities to alleviate this growing issue.
+Europe’s freight network suffers from congestion and bottlenecks, especially on the roads, but available capacity on other modes, particularly maritime transport, presents opportunities to alleviate this growing issue.

-Activity: The Weastflows project has been organised into a series of work activities and practical pilot demonstration projects developed by partners from a range of countries including Belgium, Ireland, France, Germany Luxembourg, the Netherlands and the UK.
-This includes:
+Activity: Research activity and practical pilot demonstration projects were developed by partners from a range of countries including Belgium, Ireland, France, Germany, Luxembourg, the Netherlands and the UK:

-Focusing on existing infrastructure capacity, project partners are mapping the roads, railways, inland waterways and coastal facilities of the North West Europe region highlighting bottlenecks and congestion points as well as routes that are currently under-utilised.
-Partners will then analyse freight flows by transport mode and freight type identifying where more sustainable alternatives could be employed.
-These findings will be shared with transport buyers and suppliers to help develop realistic and practical, alternative, sustainable supply chains.
-They will also inform policy recommendations for future transport planning at EU level.
+Project partners mapped the roads, railways, inland waterways and coastal facilities of the North West Europe region, highlighting bottlenecks and congestion points as well as routes that were under-utilised.
+Partners analysed freight flows by transport mode and freight type identifying where more sustainable alternatives could be employed.
+This data was detailed on an 'atlas' of maps.
+The findings were shared with transport buyers and suppliers via an online webmapping portal to help develop realistic and practical, alternative, sustainable supply chains.
+They were also used to inform policy recommendations for future transport planning at EU level.

 Developing sustainable logistics

-Project partners are examining, in detail, road-based supply chains within North West Europe and identify if a multi-modal option is a realistic and sustainable alternative for private sector operators.
-This includes analysis of NWE freight flows by mode and freight type including identifying areas where sustainability could be improved.
-As a result, a report will be produced that will detail the issues that currently prevent transport users and suppliers from embracing more sustainable modes, as well as guidelines on how to address these challenges.
+Examining road-based supply chains within North West Europe, project partners identified if a multi-modal option would be a realistic and sustainable alternative for private sector operators.
+This included analysis of NWE freight flows by mode and freight type and identifying areas where sustainability could be improved.
+A report was produced to detail the issues that were preventing transport users and suppliers from embracing more sustainable modes, as well as guidelines on how to address these challenges.

-Project partners are identifying and analysing the range of ICT solutions currently available to transport operators and logistics companies.
-Partners are also undertaking a series of practical ICT-based pilot projects that will have a real impact on freight movement in NWE.
-This includes the development of an intermodal route planner.
-The system will allow transport buyers and logistics professionals to identify and plan optimal and sustainable freight routes by using a combination of road, rail, barge and shortsea transport.
-A pilot is also being developed that focuses on road transport and aims to assist trucks become safer and more sustainable through more efficient driving techniques.
+Project partners identified and analysed the range of ICT solutions currently available to transport operators and logistics companies.
+Partners then undertook a series of practical ICT-based pilots to trial these solutions in practice in France, the Netherlands and the UK.
+This included the development of an intermodal route planner.
+The system allowed transport buyers and logistics professionals to identify and plan optimal and sustainable freight routes by using a combination of road, rail, barge and shortsea transport.
+A pilot was also developed that focused on road transport and aimed to assist trucks become safer and more sustainable through more efficient driving techniques.

 Strategic influencing

-Partners: Co-leading the project with CRITT, a logistics and transport Institute based in Le Havre, the Institute is partnered with 21 organisations from across North West Europe and 36 international observers, including Agence d'Urbanisme de la Région du Havre et de l'Estuaire de la Seine (AURH), Beter Bereikbaar Zuidoost-Brabant (BBZOB), Brabantse Ontwikkelings Maatschappij (BOM), Centre de Recherche Public Henri Tudor (TUDOR), Centre for Quantitative Methods (CQM), Communication and Tracking Services (CTS), i-Trans / Transports Terrestres Promotion Northern France (TTP NF), InforIT, Institut du Droit International des Transport (IDIT), Intermodality, Irish Exporters Association (IEA), Liverpool John Moores University (LOOM), Logistique Seine Normandie (LSN), Mid-West Regional Authority (MWRA), Mobycon, Portsmouth International Port, South East Scotland Transport Partnership (SEStran), Universität Duisburg-Essen (UNI-DUE), University of Science and Technology of Lille (USTL-LAGIS), Verband Region Rhein-Neckar (VRRN), Conseil Régional Haute-Normandie, Dutch Institute for Advanced Logistics (DINALOG), Essex County Council (ECC), Grand Port Maritime du Havre, Imperial College London, ISIC, Kooperationszentrum Logistik e.V.
+Partners: Co-leading the project with CRITT, a logistics and transport Institute based in Le Havre, the Institute was partnered with 21 organisations from across the region and 36 international observers, including Agence d'Urbanisme de la Région du Havre et de l'Estuaire de la Seine (AURH), Beter Bereikbaar Zuidoost-Brabant (BBZOB), Brabantse Ontwikkelings Maatschappij (BOM), Luxembourg Institute of Science and Technology (LIST), Centre for Quantitative Methods (CQM), Communication and Tracking Services (CTS), i-Trans / Transports Terrestres Promotion Northern France (TTP NF), InforIT, Institut du Droit International des Transport (IDIT), Intermodality, Irish Exporters Association (IEA), Liverpool John Moores University (LOOM), Logistique Seine Normandie (LSN), Mid-West Regional Authority (MWRA), Mobycon, Portsmouth International Port, South East Scotland Transport Partnership (SEStran), Universität Duisburg-Essen (UNI-DUE), University of Science and Technology of Lille (USTL-LAGIS), Verband Region Rhein-Neckar (VRRN), Conseil Régional Haute-Normandie, Dutch Institute for Advanced Logistics (DINALOG), Essex County Council (ECC), Grand Port Maritime du Havre, Imperial College London, ISIC, Kooperationszentrum Logistik e.V.
 (KLOK), Le Havre Développement (LHD) Logistics in Wallonia, National Transport Authority (NTA), Nottingham Scientific Limited: Intelligent Railways via Integrated Satellite Services (NSL-IRISS),NOV@log, Port de Rouen, Port of Oostende, Port of Zeebrugge, Rosslare Europort , Tongji University Shanghai, Verband Region Stuttgart and Wilson James (WJ)

-Funders: The project is part-funded by the Interreg IVB NWE programme.
+Funders: The project was part-funded by the Interreg IVB NWE programme

 WeastFlows NWE logo